wjayvdt/node-express-dashboard/tasks/module6/module6-tasks.md

 ## Implement the `getDefaultDir()` function
 In `services/settings-service.js` implement the `getDefaultDir()` function.
 Do this by leveraging the `getSettings()` function and referencing its `defaultDir` property and assign that to a `const` called `defaultDir`.
 Then, to account for the case where the `defaultDir` is empty, check if `defaultDir` is falsy and, if so, return `process.cwd()`.
 Otherwise use a ternary operator to determine if `defaultDir` is valid using `isValidDir()` and if so return `defaultDir` otherwise return `process.cwd()`.
 Start the app and visit the [settings page](http://localhost:3000/settings).
 Try entering an invalid directory path and click the Submit button.
 You should see an error saying the default directory is not valid.
 Now enter a valid directory path and submit.
 You should see a success message and the valid default directory should be displayed.

-## Add an export for setting the current directory in select file service
+## Add export for setting the current directory in select file service
 In `services/select-file-service.js` add a property called `setcwd` to the global `exports` object and assign it to a function.
 The function parameter should be named `cwd`.
 Inside the function assign the `dir` variable to the `cwd` parameter.

 ## Import the `getDefaultDir` function from settings service